cgomez2589/alfresco-snowbound-integration/README.md

 * Upload a PDF, navigate to the document-details view, and confirm that the Snowbound VirtualViewer renders the PDF as opposed to the Alfresco flash web-preview.

-# Mime Type Current Configured
+# MIME Types Currently Configured
 * application/pdf
 * image/tiff
 * image/bmp